-Belmond Hotel Splendido is the only place to stay in Portofino, jewel of the Italian Riviera.
+Belmond Hotel Splendido is the place to stay in Portofino, jewel of the Italian Riviera.
 Life here revolves around it.
 During its vibrant history the graceful building transformed from a monastery to an aristocratic home to a grand hotel above cedar-lined slopes with the finest views of the coast and sea.
 The Duke of Windsor and Wallis were among the first to grace this legendary hotel, followed by Sir Winston Churchill, Maria Callas, Sophia Loren, Grace Kelly, Greta Garbo and Humphrey Bogart to name but few.
 Literary giants including Ernest Hemingway, Ezra Pound and Orson Wells couldn’t stay away either.
 Portofino effervesced with glamour, its dazzling sapphire and emerald waters attracting diamond-drenched stars and royals.

 Rising above it all, amid a profusion of fragrant flowers and herbs, lies Belmond Hotel Splendido, its abundant gardens spilling over the terraced cliff, the views and the setting a veritable onslaught on the senses.
 So entrancing is the Splendido that even the five-minute stroll down to Portofino’s perfect stage-set harbour (and its younger sister the Splendido Mare) may not lure guests away from its luxurious peacefulness.